gohugoio/hugo/content/en/content-management/page-bundles.md

 : This leaf bundle has the `index.md`, two other content
     Markdown files and two image files.

+image1
+: This image is a page resource of `my-post`
+    and only available in `my-post/index.md` resources.

+image2
+: This image is a page resource of `my-post`
+    and only available in `my-post/index.md` resources.

 my-other-post
 : This leaf bundle has only the `index.md`.